Aldo Studios6108 Eighteenth Ave., at 61st St., Bensonhurst, Brooklyn; 718-236-6300; aldostudio.com

 Maggie Marguerite Studios is a group of incredibly talented photographers and film-makers, hand-picked by studio founder Georgi Richardson for their outstanding talent and experience.
 The studio has been featured in New York Magazine's "Best of" Weddings List since 2010.

 116 West 23rd Street, Suite 500 New York, NY 10011 ; Tel: 212-725-0014 ; www.milkandhoneyproductions.com

-With our unique story-telling focus and cinematic style, Milk & Honey is the only choice for moments that matter.
-Our custom packages are designed to satisfy every bride.
+With our unique story-telling focus, expertise and unobtrusive cinematic style, Milk & Honey is your best choice for moments that matter.
+Our custom Video and Photography packages are designed to satisfy every bride.